 Equipment for commencing PCA/NCA includes:

-All pumps should be kept locked while in use and a dedicated line should be used wherever possible for NCA or PCA (Rationale 23
+All pumps should be kept locked while in use and a dedicated line should be used wherever possible for NCA or PCA (Rationale 23).
+The anti-siphon line should be connected directly to the patient's intravenous access (Rationale 21).

 Standard intravenous programming